tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 The DelegatedCredential.scheme and Credential.scheme fields MUST be of a type advertised by the client in the "signature_algorithms" extension.
 A delegated credential MUST NOT be negotiated otherwise, even if the client advertises support for delegated credentials.
-The SignatureScheme the server selects in the "signature_algorithms" extension MUST be that of the credential public key.

 On receiving a delegated credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's expected identity following its normal procedures.
 It then takes the following steps:

-* Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.
+1. Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.
+2. Verify that DelegatedCredential.cred.expected_cert_verify_algorithm matches
+   the scheme indicated in the server's CertificateVerify message.
+3. Verify that DelegatedCredential.cred.expected_version matches the protocol version indicated in the server's "supported_versions" extension.
-* Verify that the end-entity certificate satisfies the conditions specified in Section {{certificate-requirements}}.
+4. Verify that the end-entity certificate satisfies the conditions specified in
+   {{certificate-requirements}}.
-* Use the public key in the server's end-entity certificate to verify the signature of the credential.
+5. Use the public key in the server's end-entity certificate to verify the signature of the credential using the algorithm indicated by DelegatedCredential.algorithm.

 If one or more of these checks fail, then the delegated credential is deemed invalid.
 Clients that receive invalid delegated credentials MUST terminate the